dave-007/Azure-BootUP-2025/CourseSchedule.md

 # Course Schedule

 This is the high-level course schedule.
-Weekend sessions run from 9am to at most 1PM EST, with at least 1 15 minute break.
+Saturday sessions run from 2PM to 6PM EST, with at least 1 15 minute break.
+Sunday sessions run from 10AM to 2PM.
 Additional details such as descriptions of covered topics, homework, and capstone project descriptions are in the section-specific folders.
 Homework is always due the first day of any weekend.